rmsrosa/rode_convergence_euler/docs/src/examples/01-wiener_linearhomogeneous.md

 plt = plot(result)
 ````

-We save for use in the article:
+And save it for use in the article:

 ````@example 01-wiener_linearhomogeneous
 savefig(plt, joinpath(@__DIR__() * "../../../../latex/img/order_wiener_linearhomogenous.png"))
 ````

-For the sake of illustration, we plot a sample of an approximation of a target solution:
+For the sake of illustration, we plot the approximations of a sample target solution:

 ````@example 01-wiener_linearhomogeneous
 plot(suite, ns=nsample)